Hippodamus of Miletus

-Hippodamus of Miletus (/hɪˈpɒdəməs/; Greek: Ἱππόδαμος ὁ Μιλήσιος, Hippodamos ho Milesios; 498 – 408 BC) was an ancient Greek architect, urban planner, physician, mathematician, meteorologist and philosopher, who is considered to be "the father of European urban planning", and the namesake of the "Hippodamian plan" (grid plan) of city layout.
+Hippodamus of Miletus (/hɪˈpɒdəməs/; Greek: Ἱππόδαμος ὁ Μιλήσιος, Hippodamos ho Milesios; c.480–408 BC) was an ancient Greek architect, urban planner, physician, mathematician, meteorologist and philosopher, who is considered to be "the father of European urban planning", and the namesake of the "Hippodamian plan" (grid plan) of city layout, although rectangular city plans were in use by the ancient Greeks as early as the 8th c.
+BC.

-Hippodamus was born in Miletus and lived during the 5th century BC, on the spring of the Ancient Greece classical epoch.
+Hippodamus was born in Miletus and lived during the 5th century BC.
 His father was Euryphon.
 According to Aristotle, Hippodamus was the first author who wrote upon the theory of government, without any knowledge of practical affairs.

 His plans of Greek cities were characterised by order and regularity in contrast to the intricacy and confusion common to cities of that period, even Athens.
 He is seen as the originator of the idea that a town plan might formally embody and clarify a rational social order.
 However, as cities were built with orthogonal plans centuries before his birth, he cannot be the originator of the concept.

 Personality

 He is referred to in the works of Aristotle, Stobaeus, Strabo, Hesychius, Photius, and Theano.

 He evidently had a reputation as a lover of attention.
 According to Aristotle's description in Politics, "Some people thought he carried things too far, indeed, with his long hair, expensive ornaments, and the same cheap warm clothing worn winter and summer."

-In the treatise On Virtue, Theano (apparently the wife of Pythagoras) addressed a certain Hippodamus of Thurium (presumably this same man) that her work contains the doctrine of the golden mean.
+In the treatise On Virtue, Theano (apparently the wife of Pythagoras) told a certain Hippodamus of Thurium (presumably this same man) that her work contains the doctrine of the golden mean.